Lisanwud/-diabetes-meal-analysis-/README.md

 This notebook processes the Food-101 dataset, organizing it into train, validation, and test directories for training the food recognition model.

 ### [02_food101_nutrition_database.ipynb](./code/02_food101_nutrition_database.ipynb)
-This notebook extracts nutritional information for the food categories in the Food-101 dataset using the Edamam Food Database API, and performs a basic assessment of their suitability for individuals with diabetes.
+This notebook extracts nutritional information for the food categories in the Food-101 dataset using the Edamam Food Database API and performs a basic assessment of their suitability for individuals with diabetes.
 The results are saved to a CSV file.

 ### [03_food_recognition.ipynb](./code/03_food_recognition.ipynb)
 This notebook trains a food recognition model using EfficientNetV2B3 on the Food-101 dataset, with enhanced data augmentation, mixed precision training, and progressive fine-tuning for the DiabEats project.

 ### [04_diabetes_management_classification.ipynb](./code/04_diabetes_management_classification.ipynb)
-This notebook develops a Random Forest model to classify foods as Low, Moderate, or High impact on glycemic control for diabetes management based on their nutritional profiles.
+This notebook develops a rule-based system to classify foods as Low, Moderate, or High impact on glycemic control for diabetes management based on their nutritional profiles.
 The system supports both single and multiple food items, integrates image-based food recognition, and provides structured dietary recommendations in Markdown tables.
-The model is trained on a nutritional dataset, evaluated using accuracy, and mimics advanced meal analysis output formats.
+The assessment is grounded in clinical guidelines and applied to a nutritional dataset, mimicking advanced meal analysis output formats.

-**Why Random Forest?** Random Forest is robust to overfitting, handles small datasets, and provides interpretable feature importance.

-**Why Accuracy?** Accuracy measures the proportion of correct classifications, ensuring reliable identification of foods that impact blood sugar in health-sensitive applications.

 ## 📊 Model Performance